-Yomi Durotoye holds a joint appointment as a Senior Lecturer in the Department of Political Science and the Center for International Studies.
+Yomi Durotoye holds a joint appointment as Associate Teaching Professor in the Department of Political Science and the Center for International Studies.
 He is also the Coordinator of the African Studies Minor program at Wake Forest University.
 His research focuses on military regimes and democratization and opposition politics in Africa.
 Before he joined Wake Forest University, he taught at North Carolina A & T University and the Obafemi Awolowo University in Nigeria where he served as the Chair of the Department of Political Science.

 BA 1970, University of Ibadan (Nigeria)

 Wake Forest University, Senior Lecturer; Associate Teaching Professor, 1995-present

 Previous appointments: North Carolina A & T University; Obafemi Awolowo University (Nigeria)

 “Dictatorship: Overview” in Abiola Irele and Biodun Jeyifo (eds.)
 The Oxford Encyclopedia of African Thought (New York, Oxford University Press, 2009)

 “Power” in Abiola Irele and Biodun Jeyifo (eds) The Oxford Encyclopedia of African Thought (New York, Oxford University Press, 2009)